devrajkhanra/Grocery-App-with-localstorage/README.md

 # Created using React Js & Tailwind Css

 It is a basic crud app.

-Database used  - localstorage
+Database used  - localstorage,

-Hooks used - useState, useEffect use of props and prop drilling
+Hooks used - useState, useEffect,

+use of props and prop drilling

 ## Functionality of App

 Create Grocery List

  Add Item in the List

  Delete Item in the List

  Select Item in the List

  Search for an item in the List